737BassTP/COSC345-Game/Assignment1.md

 ### Transport Data (Bus Timetable)
 [Bus Timetable](https://www.orc.govt.nz/public-transport/dunedin-buses/check-your-timetables)

-Our game has a time mechanic, and in-game fast-travel can happen by travelling with buses according to the timetable.
-This requires the player to be at the bus stop by the time the bus leaves, and the fast-travel destination is wherever the bus drives according to its timetable.
+Our game has a time mechanic, and in-game fast-travel can happen by travelling with buses according to the timetable.<br>This requires the player to be at the bus stop by the time the bus leaves, and the fast-travel destination is wherever the bus drives according to its timetable.

 ### Conservation Data
 Conservation data will be used inside quizzes with the player earning score for each question answered successfully.<br>The player may need to pass a test in order to progress to the next section.